TheGhouls/oct/doc/writing_tests.rst

             requests.get(self.url + "other-service")
             self.custom_timers['other-service'] = time.time() - start

 So what are we doing here ?
-We've just imported requests and use it in our script.
+We've just imported requests and used it in our script.
 For each service we've defined a custom timer to see how much time each one will take to answer.

-But how to install dependencies needed by the turrets ?
+But how to install the dependencies needed by the turrets ?
 You can simply update your configuration with something like that :

 .. code-block:: json